mckinsey/vizro/vizro-core/docs/pages/tutorials/explore-components.md

         [FirstPage4]: ../../assets/tutorials/dashboard/dashboard24.png

 Fantastic job!
-By completing your first dashboard page, you have gained valuable skills in creating a [`Page`][vizro.models.Page] with multiple `components`, arranging them using layout  configuration, and adding functionality to your dashboard.
+You have completed first dashboard page and gained valuable skills to create a [`Page`][vizro.models.Page] that contains several components, arrange them using a layout, then configure and add interactive functionality to the page.

 ## 3. Create a second dashboard page